joaobiriba/ningjs-presentation/content.md

 ## The Web is Ready for VR

 <!-- NOTES -->
-- Walk in a web page, reach out with your hands
+- Today, walk in web page and reach out with your hands
-- Fast performance, feels native
+- Fast
-- Active community
+- WebVR page where we can walk around and paint in 3D space
-- Web lots of potential and promise as open platform
+- Web developers getting involved to experiment, prototype, create, we are pitching into foundations of Metaverse...

 ---